kmatyaszek/kmatyaszek.github.io/_posts/2018-08-22-extended-wpftoolkit-propertygrid-copybutton.md

   - WPF
 ---

 In this post, I will show you how you can add copy button to [WPF Toolkit PropertyGrid](https://github.com/xceedsoftware/wpftoolkit/wiki/PropertyGrid).
-To do this we are going to use AdvancedOptionsMenu property.
-In the PropertyGrid you should set ShowAdvancedOptions to True and add context menu to AdvancedOptionsMenu:
+To do this we are going to use `AdvancedOptionsMenu` property.
+In the `PropertyGrid` you should set `ShowAdvancedOptions` to `True` and add context menu to `AdvancedOptionsMenu`:

 ~~~ xml
 <Window x:Class="Q44727042.MainWindow"